-Maple Syrup: You could also use 3 T of a low carb simple syrup and a splash of natural maple flavoring.
+Maple Syrup: You could also use 3 tablespoons of a low carb simple syrup and a splash of natural maple flavoring.
 I have, however, made this without the maple flavoring and simply used the simple syrup and it worked out well too.

 Chocolate Coating: You can alternatively use cocoa butter for dipping for a not as sweet treat.
 Or sweeten the cocoa butter with a sweetener of choice after melting.
 Of course, you could also be super duper adventurous and coat these with melted dark chocolate (these Homemade Chocolate Chips would work fantastic for that!)

-Nut options: Cashews will make the creamiest and most tasty filling for these truffles.
+Nut options: Cashews will make the creamiest and the tastiest filling for these truffles.
 Macadamias will work well too.
 I have tried them with sunflower seed and that works too but has a somewhat more earthy flavor.
 Hemp seeds work as well, but their color is deeper.